-U.S. Casualty and Property Insurers waste $30 billion annually on fraud, affecting profit margins and increasing staffing hours.
-Insurance companies are left with a need to improve their claims process in order to keep up with the growing load.
+FACT: U.S. Casualty and Property Insurers waste $30 billion annually on fraud, affecting profit margins and increasing staffing hours.

 The claims representative is the critical link in your business process.
 Accurate information must be obtained from the policy holder, claimants, and other individuals involved in the claim.
 The claim representative must be able to accurately analyze all of the facts, and determine if the stories match the evidence of the claim.
 If you automate the data gathering process and collect the right external data, and then leverage it with your internal data. patterns and trends quickly appear, which leads to better decision making by your claims team.
 You can increase your team’s accuracy and efficiency, and lower the costs to process claims.

 Genuine claims need to be validated quickly to avoid unnecessary delays, and in certain cases, expedite fast track payments.
 Insurers can’t pay claims quickly enough.
 The insurance promise is brought into question during a delay in claim payments

 Insurers realize it is far cheaper to retain a customer than to recruit one.
 In their attempts to retain customers, they frequently extend multiple discount policy offerings or other incentives.

 Since paying claims is directly related to customer retention, if a genuine claim is delayed, the customer becomes disgruntled and may move their business elsewhere.